harshalpatil2012/DevUtils/Misc/fb.md

 ## MOVE FAST

 ### Prioritize what matters
-- Reduced feature release cycle from 70 days to 40-45 days, a 35-43% improvement, aligning with Mastercard's strategic priority of delivering value quickly to customers.
+- Reduced feature release cycle from 70 days to 40-45 days, a 35-43% improvement, aligning with MA's strategic priority of delivering value quickly to customers.
 - Optimally allocated story points and segmented feature stories, helping PMT in efficient project management and improving sprint planning accuracy.
 - Focused on delivering high-impact features that directly contribute to fraud detection and system performance, aligning work with key business priorities.